How to Redirect your 404 error to a Custom Page

 It appears you are looking for something which isn’t there.
 Either you have entered an incorrect URL or we have messed up.
 Why not visit our home page or alternatively, search for what you are looking for in the search box below.

-Whilst a 404 error page does not send the visitor to the exact page they want, it does point them in the right direction and it means they are more likely to stay on your site.
+Whilst a 404 error page does not send the visitor to the exact page they want, it can be used for a better presentation of your website.
+Offering the visitor other page options, alternate choice to go back and generally point them in the right direction is better than them leaving ASAP.

 ErrorDocument 404 /404.php

-You can place the 404 error template anywhere you want.
-For example you could place all error messages in a folder called errormessages
+Alternately, You can place the 404 error template anywhere you want in a folder.
+For example you could place all error messages in a folder called errormessages refererring the 404 error to the url of the page.

 ErrorDocument 404 /errormessages/404.php